 Documentary Wedding Photographers

-Take a look at pretty much any wedding photographer’s website and you’ll probably see the words ‘documentary wedding photographer’ or ‘reportage wedding photographer’ on there when talking about their style.
+Now take a look at pretty much any wedding photographer’s website and you’ll probably see the words ‘documentary wedding photographer’ or ‘reportage wedding photographer’ on there when talking about their style (you can check out our article here to read more about the various different terms linked with documentary wedding photography).
 It’s true – when it comes to weddings we are all to at least some extent going to be shooting some unposed ‘documentary’ imagery.
 After all no-one’s going to stop you mid-way through your vows and ask you to strike a pose (or at least we hope they’re not!) and so I don’t think we could name one wedding photographer who doesn’t deliver at least some portion of reportage photographs.
-But to be considered a true documentary wedding photographer that desire to shoot unposed imagery shouldn’t come purely from necessity or be a bit-part to your overall portfolio, it should be born out of a true passion for shooting without directly controlling or affecting a scene and considered and composed with equal care to that of any carefully directed portrait.
+But to be considered a true documentary wedding photographer that desire to shoot unposed imagery shouldn’t come purely from necessity or be a bit-part to your overall portfolio.
+It should be born out of a true passion for the style and a creative eye for visually communicating your observations.

 Documentary is of course just one of many equally valid genres of photography and it’s easy to see how the lines between styles can become blurred.
 We’ve already mentioned that even portrait orientated photographers will find themselves taking a certain number of candid photographs on a wedding day but it’s equally true that even the purest documentary wedding photographer (s) will often be asked to take one or two portraits and group shots.
 There’s always going to be some crossover between photographic genres but as a photographer it’s your overall central focus and the images that you choose to share in your portfolio that truly reveal your style.
 For the true documentary wedding photographer it’s the thrill of capturing a real moment purely through great timing and skilful composition and without any form of interruption to the scene in front of them that provides the excitement to capturing a wedding.